Harzit/File-reader/README.md

 # File-reader
-Tells the number of lines present in the specified file
+Reads the files through command line instructions.
+Used the commander.js module.